Can plantar fasciitis be prevented? Is it only caused by my shoes? Is it a genetic disorder? The answer to all of these questions is “It could be.”

 Orthotics can be a good alternative to wearing footwear that may be keeping your foot in a bent position and reduce morning pain, but you also want to be sure that your shoes provide sufficient support for your feet and ankles.
 You can think of the arch of the foot as a bow (as in bow and arrow) and the plantar fascia as the bowstring.
 Pressure on the top of the arch or “bow” will cause the plantar fascia to stretch.
 Support for the ‘bow” or arch is key to preventing a recurrence of plantar fasciitis, especially in the first few months of recovery.
 Research has shown that orthotics can relieve pain and help to resolve the cause of plantar fasciitis, not just the plantar fasciitis itself.
 Taping can be cheaper - more effective than using - the - counter bow support or orthotics, but over-the-counter bows, supports and orthotics are more cost-effective in the long run.

 If plantar fasciitis is associated with exercise or work, you can stop or reduce the activity to allow the foot to heal.
 If you have pain in your foot, such as a dull pain in your heel, tingling, or stabbing pain, it is best to stop exercising or running until the pain has subsided.
 Stretching can be an effective way to treat plantar fasciitis or, if at all, protect it from development.
 This can be done before exercise or in the evening with a pair of foot alignment socks while you relax or even sleep.
 Our team covered a variety of exercises and tips for plantar fasciitis pain in this recent blog.
-Free your feet from morning pains and give yourself the best possible chance of healthy, happy feet.
+Free your feet from morning pains and give yourself the best possible chance of happy, healthy feet.

 Now you know what might be causing your plantar fasciitis pain, the foot care solutions and exercises you can do to reduce or even eliminate your foot pain.
-Snuggle up by the fire with your Happy Feet socks for a great evening of relaxation and foot care that provides relief for those aching feet or give yourself 10-15 minutes to perform some of the foot care exercises we mentioned.
+Snuggle up by the fire with your My-Happy Feet socks for a great evening of relaxation and foot care that provides relief for those aching feet or give yourself 10-15 minutes to perform some of the foot care exercises we mentioned.
 Shop our full line of socks today or contact your doctor for help finding the right orthotics for you.

 Share this post